Why is it called aerial application instead of crop dusting?

 Why do airplanes only apply 2 or 3 gallons per acre?
 Doesn’t more water mean better coverage?

-No, a better way to look at this is: many chemical labels require a ground sprayer to apply 10+ gallons per acre in order to achieve the same coverage as an aircraft applying 2 or 3 gallons per acre.
+No, another way to look at this is: many chemical labels require a ground sprayer to apply 10+ gallons per acre in order to achieve the same coverage as an aircraft applying 2 or 3 gallons per acre.
 Properly set up and properly flown, an aircraft can have equal or better coverage than a ground sprayer in many situations, particularly when the application is made to crops nearing maturity.
 A properly setup aircraft has a uniform swath with a tightly controlled droplet spectrum and is able to apply the appropriate droplet size for the product being applied.
-A properly flown aircraft will be at the appropriate application height (for liquid spraying this is generally 25% of the aircraft's wingspan or 8’ –12’ ) , this will allow the airflow around the aircraft to move the spray droplets down into the crop canopy.
-Flying too low can result in a streaky or uneven application but flying too high is far worse as the airflow around the airplane will not reach the crop making it difficult for the spray droplets to penetrate into the crop canopy.
-Releasing the spray too high also results in increased spray movement downwind (possible drift) and very high evaporation rates.
+A properly flown aircraft will be at the appropriate application height (for liquid spraying this is generally 25% of the aircraft’s wingspan or 8’ –15’ ) , this will allow the airflow around the aircraft to move the spray droplets down into the crop canopy.
+Flying too low can result in a streaky or uneven application but flying too high is worse as the airflow around the airplane will not reach the crop making it difficult for the spray droplets to penetrate into the crop canopy.
+Releasing the spray too high also results in increased spray movement downwind (possible drift) and high evaporation rates.

 Does aerial application cost more?